 View seen when visiting the famous Pont du Gard aqueduct bridge.
 France

 The bridge itself is tremendous to see in person.
 Arches span across the horizon as far as the eye can see.
 The surrounding site is a respite from tourists on the bridge itself; tranquil waters bordered by vast green spaces offer a chance to unfurl a blanket and take in a picnic or simply relax and breathe in the fresh country air.
-For those who didn't pack a picnic, there's an onsite restaurant offering lunch on weekends — just ensure you book in advance.
+For those who didn't pack a picnic, an onsite restaurant offers lunch on weekends — just ensure you book in advance.

 View seen when visiting the famous Puente Nuevo bridge.
 Spain